mmbman/Katagiri/1982-11-24-Blue-Cliff-Record-Case-35.md

 > Right at this very moment seeing and hearing are not obscured;

-“Right at this very moment” means from moment to moment, when you see somebody, when you want to educate somebody, right at this very moment, right now, seeing and hearing are not obscured.
-His or her consciousness functioning very clearly; nothing obscured.
+This means when you see somebody, when you want to educate somebody, right at this very moment, *right now*, seeing and hearing are not obscured, his or her consciousness [is] functioning very clearly; nothing obscured.

 > sound and form are purely real.

-That means your object.
-The sense objects are also very clear.
-In other words, if you don’t see your object, your object become obscure, it is already confusion, it is one of the confusions, if you cannot see the object as it really is.
-So whatever happens, under all circumstances, you have to see your object in proper way.
-But if it becomes obscure, that is a problem.
-And on the other hand, your own consciousness also obscure, you cannot deal with your object.
-So your own consciousness and object must be clear, not obscure.
-So everything is very clear: there is a table, there is a Katagiri, there is a book.
+That means your object; the sense objects are also very clear.
+In other words, if you don’t see your object, if your object becomes obscure, it is already confusion.
+If you cannot see the object as it really is, it is one of the confusions.
+So whatever happens, under all circumstances you have to see your object in the proper way.
+If it becomes obscure, that is a problem.
+And on the other hand, if your own consciousness is also obscure, you cannot deal with your object.
+So your own consciousness and your object must be clear, not obscure.
+Everything is very clear: there is a table, there is a Katagiri, there is a book.
 We have to see clearly, and deal with this book, this table, with kindness, compassion, and wholeheartedness.

 > Tell me, is it black?
 Is it white?
 Is it crooked?
 Is it straight?

-It means, when the object is very clear, your consciousness is very clear, at that time object and subject are interpenetrating each-other, without creating any interlocking obstacles.
+It means, when the object is very clear and your consciousness is very clear, at that time object and subject are interpenetrating each-other, without creating any interrupting obstacles.
 At that time, how can you say it?
 Where is the boundary between the subject and object?
-While you can see even slightly a boundary between you and cabbage, you and zazen, at that time zazen is exactly object separate from you.
-It’s object, but simultaneously it shouldn’t be object, it must be within you, because it must be alive.
-When the object must be fully alive, at that time object comes into you, very naturally.
+While you can see even slightly a boundary between you and cabbage, you and zazen, at that time zazen is exactly an object separate from you.
+It’s an object, but simultaneously it shouldn’t be an object, it must be within you, because it must be alive.
+When the object must be fully alive, at that time the object comes into you, very naturally.
 If you are alive fully, very naturally you can penetrate your object.
 So at that time, there are no particular categories.
 Is it white?
 Is it black?
 Is it crooked?
 Is it straight?
 No. This is called total dynamic working.

 > At this point, how will you discriminate?

-Nevertheless, this is not spiritual dimensions which make you spaced out.
+Nevertheless, this is not a “spiritual dimension” which makes you spaced out.
 Still you are you, object is object.
-Very clearly we have to discriminate.
+Very clearly, we have to discriminate.
 You cannot mix it up.
-You are you, your object is your object.
-You have to see it there.
+You are you, your object is your object; you have to see it there.
 So how will you discriminate?
 This is a bodhisattva practice.
 It’s pretty hard, but you can do it.

 ##### 34:10